timescale/docs/timescale-cloud/ingest-data.md

 ## Procedure: Preparing your new database
 1. Use `psql` to connect to your service.
-You can retrieve the service URL, port, and login credentials from the service overview in the MST dashboard:
+You can retrieve the service URL, port, and login credentials from the service overview in the Timescale Cloud dashboard:
     ```sql
     psql -h <HOSTNAME> -p <PORT> -U <USERNAME> -W -d <DATABASE_NAME>
     ```